-Whenever I refer to “cleansing” in my wellness coaching practice I make it clear that what I really mean is nourishing, which I define as being kind to our bodies, minds, hearts, and souls.
-As I help clients through a cleanse, I don’t ordinarily single out a particular body part or organ because the body all works together in such specific and amazing ways.
-But I do like to focus on liver health, since it works so hard for us as a detoxifier.
-It’s our second largest organ, and when it is in good shape, the rest of us looks pretty good too—especially our skin.
-So here are my ideas to help you through a liver cleanse.
+In my wellness coaching practice, I make it clear that when I say “cleansing,” what I really mean is nourishing.
+It’s not about deprivation but what I consider being kind to our bodies, minds, hearts, and souls.
+As I help clients through a cleanse, I usually don’t single out a particular body part or organ because the body’s systems all collaborate in such specific and amazing ways.

 Signs Your Liver Could Use a Cleanse